lambdablockchain/lambda-node/doc/build-freebsd.md

 pkg install db5
 ```

-If you also want to build the GUI client `bitcoin-qt` Qt 5 is necessary.
+If you also want to build the GUI client `lambda-qt` Qt 5 is necessary.
 To build with Qt 5 you need the following packages installed:

 ```bash